-Level 2: Pricing inputs include benchmark yields, trade data, reported trades and broker dealer quotes, two-sided markets and industry and economic events, yield to maturity, Municipal Securities Rule Making Board reported trades and vendor trading platform data.
-Level 2 includes those financial instruments that are valued using various pricing services and broker pricing information including Electronic Communication Networks and broker feeds.

-Level 3: Pricing inputs include significant inputs that are generally less observable from objective sources, including the Company's own assumptions.
+- Level 1: Pricing inputs are based on quoted market prices for identical assets or liabilities in active markets (e.g., NYSE or NASDAQ).
+Active markets are those in which transactions for the asset or liability occur in sufficient frequency and volume to provide pricing information on an ongoing basis - Level 2: Pricing inputs include benchmark yields, trade data, reported trades and broker dealer quotes, two-sided markets and industry and economic events, yield to maturity, Municipal Securities Rule Making Board reported trades and vendor trading platform data.
+Level 2 includes those financial instruments that are valued using various pricing services and broker pricing information including Electronic Communication Networks and broker feeds. - Level 3: Pricing inputs include significant inputs that are generally less observable from objective sources, including the Company's own assumptions.

 The Company reviews the fair value hierarchy classification on a quarterly basis.
 Changes in the observability of valuation inputs may result in a reclassification of levels for certain securities within the fair value hierarchy.
-There have been no transfers of assets or liabilities between fair value measurement classifications during the three months ended March 31, 2018.
+There have been no transfers of assets or liabilities between fair value measurement classifications during the three months ended March 31, 2019.